Managing the Conda Lock File

 The default conda environment set by

-This file is derived from the normal conda requirements file (
+This file is derived from the conda requirements files (

 Updating Conda Requirements

-If developers want to update the requirements file, they should also update the lock file accordingly.
+If developers want to update the requirements files, they should also update the lock file accordingly.
 There are two different methods:

 build-setup.sh --unpinned-deps.
 This will update the lock file in place so that it can be committed and will re-setup the FireSim repository.

-conda-lock -f <Conda requirements file> -p linux-64 --lockfile <Conda lock file>
+conda-lock -f <conda requirements file> -f <conda requirements file> --lockfile <conda lock file>

 Caveats of the Conda Lock File and CI

-Unfortunately, so far as we know, there is no way to derive the conda requirements file from the conda lock file.
+Unfortunately, so far as we know, there is no way to derive the conda requirements files from the conda lock file.

-It is recommended that anytime you update the requirements file, you update the lock file in the same PR.
+It is recommended that anytime you update a requirements file, you update the lock file in the same PR.

 This check is what the